bobanetwork/boba_legacy/faq.md

 No, there is no difference.

-## DEX (decentralized exchange) is built on 0.7.6.
-Is it safe to use Solc Optimization on it?
+## Is it safe to use Solc optimization on contracts?

 Yes!